- Departments E - G

 Source: U.S. Census ACS 2018

-Before the Great Depression, the Santa Fe (now Kansas City Southern) and MK&T Railroads (who later merged with Union Pacific) wrote the history of Garland’s business expansion, primarily centered on the distribution of cotton and onions, and telephone/telegraph services.
+With a strong manufacturing base, Garland has been home to a network of heavy rail lines, including: Kansas City Southern (KCS), Union Pacific (UP), and Dallas, Garland, and Northeastern Railroad (DGNO).
+Before the Great Depression, the KCS (formerly Santa Fe) and UP (formerly MK&T) wrote the history of Garland’s business expansion, primarily centered on the distribution of cotton and onions, and telephone/telegraph services.

-Heavy rail and passenger rail lines play an important role in Garland’s future development.
-The development of the Union Pacific Inland Port in Southern Dallas over the next 30 years promises to increase Class I rail traffic throughout the Union Pacific system, including short line feeders such as the Dallas-Garland-Northeastern Railroad.
+In the future, the development of the UP Inland Port in Southern Dallas over the next 30 years promises to increase Class I rail traffic throughout the national UP system, including short line feeders such as the DGNO.